-Car accident lawyer Prosper Shaked has worked on a plethora of injury cases, and he can help you manage negotiations with an insurance company.
+Car accident lawyer Prosper Shaked has worked on numerous injury cases and can help you manage negotiations with an insurance company.
 Prosper Shaked Accident Injury Attorneys PA is here to discuss whether a victim of a car crash in Florida can trust an insurance claim adjuster.

 Why You Should Not Trust an Insurance Adjuster After a Car Crash in Florida

-When a car crash occurs, a victim will have to determine their best option to recover compensation for damage to their vehicle and any injuries they may have sustained.
-If the victim decides to pursue an insurance claim, they would first have to report the accident to their own insurance company because Florida is a no-fault state for auto insurance policies.
+When a car crash occurs, you must determine your best option to recover compensation for damage to your vehicle and any injuries you suffered.
+If you pursue an insurance claim, you must report the accident to your insurance company first, regardless of fault.
+This is because Florida is a no-fault state for auto insurance policies.
 This means that no matter who is liable for the accident, each driver must turn to their insurance carrier for compensation.

-However, serious issues may arise if the injuries suffered by the victim are too extensive to be compensated by insurance.
-Under these circumstances, the victim can pursue a liability claim against the negligent driver’s insurance company if the victim can show that he or she sustained a serious, permanent, or disfiguring injury.
+However, serious issues may arise if your injuries are too extensive to be compensated by insurance.
+Fortunately, the law allows you to pursue a liability claim against the negligent driver’s insurance company if you can show that you sustained a serious, permanent, or disfiguring injury.

-For example, the insurance adjuster may try to confuse you about the details of your case in order to get you to admit some level of fault.
-This is often accomplished by asking a series of similar questions to see if your responses may change from your initial report.
+For example, the insurance adjuster may try to confuse you about the details of your case to get you to admit some level of fault.
+This is often accomplished by asking similar questions to see if your responses may change from your initial report.

-An insurance adjuster may also try to downplay the severity of your injuries or property damage that you sustained.
+An insurance adjuster may also downplay the severity of your injuries or property damage that you sustained.
 For instance, if you sustained a serious head injury that requires extensive medical care, the insurance adjuster may attempt to offer you an amount that is insufficient to cover your expenses.

 Why You Should Pursue a Car Crash Lawsuit in Florida Instead of an Insurance Claim

-One of the primary reasons to pursue a car crash lawsuit is that you can determine how much you wish to seek for compensatory damages.
-Compensatory damages are used to reimburse a plaintiff for losses and injuries.
+One of the primary reasons to pursue a car accident lawsuit is that you can determine how much you wish to seek compensatory damages.
+Compensatory damages are used to reimburse injured accident victims for losses and injuries.
 This form of damages is split into two types: economic losses and noneconomic losses.